The page has been translated by Gen AI.

 CategoryDetailed description

-• Permission: User permissions of the volume set according to replication policy
+• Permissions: User permissions of the volume as set by the replication policy

 Caution

-When using replication, you cannot recover with a snapshot and can only create a recovery volume.
-If snapshot recovery is needed, delete the replication policy and recover with a snapshot.
+When using replication, you cannot recover from a snapshot and can only create a recovery volume.
+If you need snapshot recovery, delete the replication policy and recover using a snapshot.

-• Replication Policy, Replication Cycle can be modified when the replication status in the replica is Completed or Stopped.
+• Replication policy, Replication schedule can be modified in a replica when the replication status is Completed or Stopped.

-• File-level recovery of the replica can be used when the replication status is Completed or Stopped.
+• The replica’s file-level recovery can be used when the replication status is completed or stopped.

-• The replica’s connection server, VPC Endpoint can be modified when the replication status is stopped.
+• The replica’s connection server and VPC Endpoint can be modified only when the replication status is stopped.

-• The snapshot-related functions of the replica can be used after the replication policy is deleted.
+• Snapshot-related functions for replicas become available after the replication policy is deleted.

-• Disk type is HDD or SSD only the original can disk backup.
-It cannot be used on clones or high-performance SSD.
+• Disk type must be HDD or SSD; only the original can perform disk backup.
+It cannot be used on clones or high‑performance SSD.

 CategoryDetailed description